phptek/silverstripe-verifiable/README.md

     - Content
 ```

+When `verifiable_fields` are declared on `File` classes and subclasses, then content of the file itself is also taken into account and will comprise
+the generated hash, as well as the values of each DB field.

-You can supply your own data to be hashed and submitted.
-Developers simply declare a `verify()` method on any `DataObject` subclass that is decorated with `VerifiableExtension`, and its return value will be hashed and submitted to the backend.
+Developers can also supply their own data to be hashed and submitted.
+Simply declare a `verify()` method on any `DataObject` subclass that is decorated with `VerifiableExtension`
+and its return value will be hashed and submitted to the backend.
 E.g:

 ```PHP
 class MyDataObject extends DataObject